 Good-faith violations occur when the purchase of a security uses funds that have yet to settle in the account.
 Each account is allowed to have up to 3 good-faith violations per 12 month rolling period before the account is put into a 90-day restriction on the 4th strike of a violation.
 Each good-faith violation will automatically expire after 12 months from the violation date (T/D Date).

-Once the account is placed under a 90-day restriction, the account can no longer place internet buy orders.
-All buy orders must be placed by Firstrade's brokers during the 90-day period to prevent the account holder from using unsettled funds again.
+Once the account is placed under a 90-day restriction, the account can only use settled funds to place a buy order.
 The following are some instances when an investor's account will be restricted:

 - When an account triggers a good-faith violation for the 4th time within 12 months.

 - When an investor makes day trades using unsettled funds.
 View scenario

 - When an investor sells securities before fully paying for those securities.
 View scenario